The 45 Most Important Advertising Statistics of 2020

 22. The top brands on Instagram are seeing a per-follower engagement rate of 4.21%, which is 58 times higher than on Facebook and 120 times higher than on Twitter.

 This is one of those digital advertising statistics that shows just how powerful Instagram has become as a marketing tool.
-The platform has become a giant in the social media space and is experiencing record growth and engagement numbers in 2019.
+The platform has become a giant in the social media space and experienced record growth and engagement numbers in 2019.

 23. 80% of users follow at least one business on Instagram, while more than 200 million people visit at least one business profile every day.